 Carthage is a tiny town located in the state of Indiana.
 With a population of 917 people and just one neighborhood, Carthage is the 336th largest community in Indiana.
-Much of the housing stock in Carthage was built prior to World War II, making it one of the older and more historic towns in the country.
+Carthage has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Carthage real estate is some of the most expensive in Indiana, although Carthage house values don't compare to the most expensive real estate in the U.S.